patzm/dockerfiles/mailu/README.md

 * `RELAYUSER`
 * `RELAYPASSWORD`

-Then upload the `.env` file into Portainer and populate the environment.
+Then upload the `mailu.env` file into Portainer and populate the environment.